eriktuck/ei-dev/docs/git/initializing-git.md

 The first line establishes a remote connection to the repository.
 Replace the url with the url provided by github to your project repository.
 Note that you can change the name 'origin' to anything you'd like, but origin is used by convention.
 You will be prompted to sign into your Github account.

 The second line 'pushes' your files/folders up to Github.
 The `-u` flag tells Github to track these files/folders along with master, while the `--tags` flag will move any messages from previous commits.

+You will be prompted for your username and password when you use `git push` (see other authentication options [here](https://help.github.com/en/github/using-git/which-remote-url-should-i-use)).

 If this fails, it may be because you already have a remote established named 'origin'.
 Try `git remove rm origin` to remove any existing connections, or change the name `origin` to something unique.
 To confirm your remote connection was established, use the command `git remote -v`.